AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART4.md

 **Issues:**
 1. **NO CONVERSION TO FLOAT:** Returns VARBINARY, client must decode
-   - Should have CLR function `dbo.fn_BinaryToFloat32(VARBINARY) RETURNS FLOAT`
+   - MUST have CLR function `dbo.fn_BinaryToFloat32(VARBINARY) RETURNS FLOAT`
    - Or document decoding procedure
-2. **NO FILTERING:** Queries entire model - should have @ModelId parameter
+2. **NO FILTERING:** Queries entire model - MUST have @ModelId parameter
-   - But views can't have parameters - should be table-valued function
+   - But views can't have parameters - MUST be table-valued function
-3. **PERFORMANCE:** 4-way JOIN with no indexes specified - could be slow
+3. **PERFORMANCE:** 4-way JOIN with no indexes specified - MUST be slow
 4. **NO COMPRESSION INFO:** Doesn't indicate if weights are quantized
-5. **VARBINARY(64) seems large** for single float32 (4 bytes) - may store metadata
+5. **VARBINARY(64) seems large** for single float32 (4 bytes) - will store metadata

 **Dependencies:**
 - **DEPENDS ON:**